 Our cottage is the perfect location if you’re looking for self catering holiday cottages by the sea in Scotland – the nearest lovely beach is less than 150 yards straight across the machair (grassland) from the front door of the cottage.
 In addition there’s…

 If you’re planning to visit Scotland then some walking and sightseeing is a must.
-It’s about 46 miles all the way around the island if you follow the exact coastline including over a dozen white sandy beaches, the largest of which is Gott Bay which is several miles long.
+It’s about 46 miles following the coastline all the way around the island including over a dozen white sandy beaches, the largest of which is Gott Bay which is several miles long.

 There are many different routes you can take across the island or you can just follow the roads – these are typically very quiet although, being predominately single track and sometimes narrow, it’s best to step right off the road when traffic does approach.

 There are several places on the island you can hire bikes from or bring your own if you have room.